Migraines have not been shown to cause stroke, but if you have migraine with aura, you have a very slightly higher risk of stroke.

 - Vertigo (spinning sensation).

-People may experience these symptoms either ahead of or alongside typical migraine symptoms.
+People may experience these symptoms either before or alongside typical migraine headache symptoms.

 What causes a migraine?